ZhangCXLVII/ZhangCXLVII.github.io/_pages/about.md

 My research focuses on how to understand the world through vision.
 This broadly includes world model, video generation, embodied intelligence and multimodal learning.

+> The inner world exists to register the distance from the real.
 ## News

 - *2025.06*: Session Chair of IJCNN 2025